Lukas-Dierkes/vehicle-stream-team-project/README.md

 3. **Route Characteristics**

     The characteristics of the route (combination of pickup address and drop off address) must be simulated after the ‘scheduled_to’ timestamp and before the ‘dropoff_at’ timestamp because the scheduled time is needed to choose a route for a simulated ride and to calculate the drop off timestamp, we need to know the driven route.
-The route related attributes are the **‘pickup_address’**, **‘dropoff_address’**, **‘distance’** and **‘shortest_ridetime’**, which can be simulated with the function ***generateRoute(oldRides, newRides, ridestops, routes)***, where ‘ridestops’ is a DataFrame with all existing MoDStops.
+The route consists of the attributes **‘pickup_address’ and ‘dropoff_address’**, which can be simulated with the function ***generateRoute(oldRides, newRides, routes)***.
 The first step is to randomly choose a route for all simulated rides based on a probability distribution over the routes in the original data.
 However, the choice of the route strongly depends on the time of a ride, i.e. the hour of the day as well as whether it is a workday or a weekend day.
 Consequently, for all new rides we need to filter the original rides first by the time.
 We allow here original rides in a timeframe of +/- 1 hour around the time of a simulated ride.
 However, we can not only base the route choice on the past because then we would never simulate routes that were never driven before.
 As a consequence, we assume that 20% out of the number of simulated rides should take place on randomly added new (never driven before) routes.
 Therefore, an even number of new routes is added to the probability distribution of the routes that are weighted similar as the least frequently driven route in the filtered original rides because we assume that this weighting represents the fraction of completely random routes.
 Afterwards, we can derive a probability distribution for a simulated ride and randomly choose a route.

-    After simulating the routes for all new rides, we can simply look up the ‘distance’ values in the DataFrame containing all existing MoDStops with their distances.
-Furthermore, we can now calculate the attribute ‘shortest_ridetime’ by assuming an average speed of 30km/h over the distance of the route (logic by MoD).
+    After simulating the routes for all new rides, the function **generateRouteSpecs(newRides, routes)** simply looks up the **‘distance’** values in the DataFrame containing all existing routes between all MoDStops with their distances.
+Furthermore, we can now calculate the attribute **‘shortest_ridetime’** by assuming an average speed of 30km/h over the distance of the route (logic by MoD).

 4. **Timespans and other KPI's**